Clicky

 FEAR OF PUBLIC SPEAKING

-People with social phobia will generally be even more afraid of public speaking as they would then be the centre of attention and could not hide as they would normally.
-However the fear of public speaking is much more common than full-on social phobia.
+The fear of public speaking is much more common than full-on social phobia.
 Many people who can interact very easily one-on-one are still afraid of speaking to a group.

-Another factor nowadays is that presentations often involve pointing at a whiteboard or screen, which draws attention to your hand if it is shaking due to anxiety.
+Presentations often involve pointing at a whiteboard or screen, which draws attention to your hand if it is shaking due to anxiety.

 You can read more background information HERE about how phobias develop.